threlte/threlte/apps/docs/src/routes/index.md

 import Example from '$examples/introduction/App.svelte'

 type Testimonial = {
-  platform: 'twitter'; // Each platform would has its own style, currently only Twitter is supported
   image: string; // Author image
   name: string; // Author name
   title: string; // Author title